WEC-Sim/WEC-Sim/source/advanced_features.rst

 Advanced Features
 =================
-This sections provides an overview of the advanced features of the WEC-Sim code that were not covered in the WEC-Sim `Tutorials <http://wec-sim.github.io/WEC-Sim/tutorials.html>`_ section.
-Below is a diagram of some of the various WEC-Sim that can be used.
-This section provides information on how they can be turned on, and what they do.
+The advanced features documentation provides an overview of WEC-Sim features that were not covered in the WEC-Sim `Tutorials <http://wec-sim.github.io/WEC-Sim/tutorials.html>`_.
+The diagram below highlights some of WEC-Sim's advanced features, details of which will be described in the following sections.

 .. codeFeatures: